janwilmake/universal-mcp-oauth/mcpidp-completions/README.md

 - Create a way for users to manage their logged in MCPs so they can also re-scope it (not part of the middleware though, just provide as easy documented APIs)
 - Add in token refresh functionality into `universal-mcp-oauth` and refresh tokens asynchronously when starting the stream.
 - Ensure the Oauth Callback page is set to a success page that says "You've authorized using this MCP" or something.
+- Add refresh token rotation. figure out the best way to do this
+  - maybe adding a proxy (/mcp/proxy/{url}) that performs refresh if token is expired will be best?
+  - maybe just expose a function `refreshTokenIfNeeded(provider)` or even `stub.getFreshProviders(mcpUrls:string[]):Promise<MCPProvider[]>`
+- Understand problems with current implementation (https://letmeprompt.com/httpsmodelcontext-o5keiu0)

 🤔 How to host this?
 Should it always used as hosted worker, or can `/chat/completions` be a fetch proxy function?
 Is hosted good since it allows using OpenAI SDK?